-Here are some of the ways in which data security threats can be addressed in higher education institutions.
+Listed some of the ways in which cyber security threats can be addressed in higher education institutions.

 Phishing attacks mainly target educational institutions.
 This is because the staff in schools is an easy target because they receive a high volume of emails.
 In 2019, 71 percent of opportunistic attacks were Trojan malware, which was delivered through spam messages.
 The education sector was the most targeted industry.

 Data security measures can protect students from phishing attacks.
 The first approach is through security awareness training.
 Sensitizing the school staff about phishing emails can reduce the threat of a cyber-attack significantly.
 The other approach is to develop secure file transfer processes and email filters.

 2. Protecting the Lines of Communication using various data protection guidelines